Clan Rising

 What does the surname Krause mean?

-Descriptive — Middle High German krūs, curly — for the man with curly hair.
+Descriptive, Middle High German krūs, curly, for the man with curly hair.
 Thickest in the German east; the south prefers the bare Kraus.
 Among the homeliest of by-names, Krause simply fixed a man by his curls, and like the other plain descriptive surnames it is commonest in the eastern German lands.

-Is Krause a German surname?
+Is Krause German or Austrian?

 How old is the Krause surname?